Quant14/ACC-Chroma-Mod/README.md

 # To-do:

-Add functionality for Logitech or SteelSeries.
+Add functionality for Corsair or completely transfer to OpenRGB.

 Add different pit limiter styles.